ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Managed node requirements
 =========================

-The *managed* node (the machine that Ansible is managing) does not require Ansible to be installed, but requires Python 2.7, or Python 3.5 - 3.11 to run Ansible library code.
+The *managed* node (the machine that Ansible is managing) does not require Ansible to be installed, but requires Python 2.7, or Python 3.5 - 3.11 to run Ansible-generated Python code.

-The managed node also needs a user account that can SSH to the node with an interactive POSIX shell.
+The managed node also needs a user account that can connect through SSH to the node with an interactive POSIX shell.

 .. note::

-   Network modules are an exception and do not require Python on the managed device.
-See :ref:`network_modules`.
+   There can be exceptions in module requirements.
+For example, network modules do not require Python on the managed device.
+See documentation for modules you use.

 .. _node_requirements_summary: